ashrafulhossain/AI-Powered-Math-Tutor-Solver/README.md

 Copy
 Edit
 python main.py
-You will be asked how you want to input your math problem:
+You will be prompted to input your math problem by:

-Type it
+Typing it

-Speak it
+Speaking it

-Upload an image
+Uploading an image

-The AI will then return a step-by-step solution.
+The AI will return a clear, step-by-step solution.

 🧪 Dependencies
-Add this to your requirements.txt:
+Your requirements.txt should include:

 txt
 Copy